4 Tips for Cleaning Concrete Countertops

 Countertops can be either porous or non-porous.
 Non-porous cement has been treated with a sealant or coating.
 The thing about sealed concrete is that the concrete is much tougher than the sealer.
 The sealer is what needs to be considered when cleaning this type of concrete countertop.
 Be careful with sharp objects, abrasive cleaners, and heat around sealed cement.

 Porous concrete countertops have not been treated.
-These counters tend to stain more easily because the cement absorbs whatever liquid is on it unless quickly cleaned up.
+These counters tend to stain more easily because the cement absorbs whatever liquid is on it unless it is quickly cleaned up.
 These types of counters tend to need more abrasive cleaners and some heavy scrubbing.
-Check with our installer for a recommendation on what cleaner to use (or contact Hard Rock Concrete Coatings of Utah and we can help you out too).
+Check with our installer for a recommendation on what cleaner to use (or contact Hard Rock Concrete Coatings of Utah, and we can help you out too).

 1. Soap and Warm Water